omahs/raito/docs/utreexo.md

 ### Node positions

 Another important implementation detail that will help with understanding is how nodes positions are calculated.
-In short, the current pollard is extended to the nearest perfect binary tree (i.e. the bottom most row length is power of two) and then we go row by row bottom up, enumerating both the existing and virtual nodes.
+In short, the current rd is extended to the nearest perfect binary tree (i.e. the bottom most row length is power of two) and then we go row by row bottom up, enumerating both the existing and virtual nodes.

 <p align="center" width="100%">
   <img src="./img/utreexo_positions.svg" alt=""/>
 </p>

-This allows more convenient navigation through the pollard and some bit tricks.
+This allows more convenient navigation through the rd and some bit tricks.

 ## Stump

 Stump is the "light" version of Utreexo accumulator that contains the minimal necessary data required to verify inclusion proofs and add/remove leaves.
-It is not sufficient to generate proofs though — for that you need the full pollard, which is quite large.
+It is not sufficient to generate proofs though — for that you need the full rd, which is quite large.
 Stump is a perfect fit for a ZK client where maintaining large state is prohibitively expensive.

 More specifically, stump consists of roots and the number of leaves (as we know this is the total number of UTXOs).
 Note that there are differences in how roots are stored and represented compared to the vanilla implementation: